 Where to Send Your Transcripts

-Most schools ask you to provide a specific address to which to send your transcript.
+Most schools ask you to provide a specific address to send your transcript.
 Your new school’s registrar can provide this information.
-Contact them before completing a transcript request, because sending a transcript to the wrong office can delay the process or incur additional expenses.
+Contact them before completing a transcript request because sending a transcript to the wrong office can delay the process or incur additional expenses.
 Contact SNU’s Registrar Services or Admissions Office for help accessing transcripts or sending grades from previous schools.

 A Simple Checklist for Getting Your College Transcripts